-The mandatory reporting duty commenced in October 2015.
-Once introduced, teachers must report to the police cases where they discover that an act of FGM appears to have been carried out.
+Teachers must report to the police cases where they discover that an act of FGM appears to have been carried out.
 Unless the teacher has a good reason not to, they should still consider and discuss any such case with the school's Designated Safeguarding Lead and involve children's social care as appropriate.